When I was 29, I moved to a new city where I didn’t know anyone. I made several close friends using the strategies I share below.

 Playing on a team together, no matter how good or in-development you may be (humor is vital), means that fun things can happen.
 Competing together with a group of people helps forge close friendships.
 Why?
 Because you are working towards the same goal, and your team’s success or failure is something you all share.

 2. Go to the dog park on a regular schedule

 Start a conversation with one of your neighbors.
 My standard line when I go is, “What kind of dog is that?”
 Or “Is that [insert breed guess here]?
 “What’s their name?”
 “How old are they?”
 Most of the time, the dogs themselves provide the punchlines.

 3. Take a class at night school

 Finish that diploma or feed your need to know more about photography or DIY furniture painting.
 You’re likely to find like-minded people, and you’ll see the same people every week, which gives you time to form connections.
-You’ll bond over the course expectations, assignments and Prof.
+You’ll bond over the course expectations, assignments, and Professor.

 4. Join a Facebook group or forum